jhpyle/docassemble/_docs/interviews.md

   - https://example.com
 {% endhighlight %}

+Also set the [`allow embedding`] directive in the [Configuration] to `True`, so that cross-site cookie sharing is allowed.

+{% highlight yaml %}
+allow embedding: True
+{% endhighlight %}

-Even after you set [`cross site domains`], some browsers, such as Firefox, may still block the content if the top-level domain of the host server is different from the top-level domain of the **docassemble** server.
+Even after you set [`cross site domains`] and [`allow embedding`], some browsers, such as Firefox, may still block the content if the top-level domain of the host server is different from the top-level domain of the **docassemble** server.
 Thus, if your host web site is example.com, you should run your **docassemble** server on a subdomain of example.com, such as interviews.example.com.

 If you still encounter problems on some browsers, consider setting up your host server to act as a proxy, following the model discussed in